When it comes to personal health, transparency is non-negotiable.

 Are You at Risk?

 Unfortunately, there is no test that can provide a definitive answer on whether you will develop Alzheimer’s Disease.
-However, tests exist that can act as an indicator of how at-risk you are to develop the disease.
+However, tests exist that can act as an indicator of how at-risk you are of developing the disease.
 For example, a doctor might look at things like your family’s health and genetics.
 If someone in your family had Alzheimer’s, the risk of you developing the disease is higher than the average.

 How Does It Manifest?